benbalter/benbalter.github.com/_posts/2015-11-23-why-open-source.md

 description: 25 reasons why you and your organization should consume, publish, contribute to, & support open source.
 ---

 Open source is awesome.
-There are many reasons why you might consider consuming, publishing, collaborating on, or supporting open source.[^laundry-list] Here are a few of them:
+There are many reasons why you might consider consuming, publishing, collaborating on, or supporting open source.[^1] Here are a few of them:

 ### Microeconomic motivations